-I don’t know what it is with PUFFY and KIDS but every child I know has loved puffy paint art activities.
+We don’t know what it is with PUFFY PAINT but every child we know has loved puffy paint art activities.

-We’ve tried our share of different DIY puffy paint recipes as well as commercial puffy paints and today I thought I’d share five of our favorites.
+We’ve tried our share of different DIY puffy paint recipes as well as store bought puffy paints and we thought we’d share five of our favorites.

 This puffy paint is amazing!
-It’s the puffiest of puffy paint, puffing up even more after it’s applied.
+It’s the puffiest of puffy paint, puffing up even more after it’s dried.